Tourism Management

 Minors

-You may choose to take a minor at BUas.
-View all minors offered by BUas here.
-You can also opt for a minor at another university of applied sciences in the Netherlands.
+During a minor, you can choose whether you want to delve deeper into your current field of study or broaden your horizons in a different subject.
+You can choose to take a minor at BUas.
+Check out all the minors that BUas offers here.
+You can also choose a minor at another university of applied sciences in the Netherlands or go abroad.

 Foreign languages